touche-webis-de/touche-code/clef25/advertisement-detection/minilm-baseline/README.md

 ./predict.py --dataset native-ads-2024-validation --output predictions.jsonl
 ```

-The `--dataset` either must point to a local directory or must be the ID of a dataset in TIRA [tira.io/datasets?query=advertisement](https://archive.tira.io/datasets?query=advertisement) shows an overview of available datasets.
+The `--dataset` either must point to a local directory or must be the ID of a dataset in TIRA ([tira.io/datasets?query=advertisement](https://archive.tira.io/datasets?query=advertisement) shows an overview of available datasets).

 To evaluate your submission locally, you can run the official evaluator locally via (install the tira client via `pip3 install tira`):